 They will often blame others for their life and what has happened to them, how they are and what they choose to do and how they live.

-Nothing wrong with this, as it makes for a very easy life with little personal responsibility or personal power, things just happen to them caused by others, you can happily live like this for your whole life and I have known many who are happy with this kind of existence.
+Nothing wrong with this, as it makes for an honest life with little personal responsibility or personal power, things just happen to them caused by others, you can happily live like this for your whole life, and I have known many who are happy with this kind of existence.

 This Locus of control is a theory in personality psychology which refers to the extent to which someone believes they can control events that affect them in their life.
-Of course that is where emotional freedom techniques comes in as it allows you to learn how to acquire the power through practice and self knowledge to do just that.
+Of course, that is where emotional freedom techniques come in as it allows you to learn how to acquire the power through practice and self-knowledge to do just that.

-Someone with an external loci would make excuses or blame or give power to a higher authority, God, the government, a person or to external events.
-Whereas a person with a high internal locus of control believe that events result primarily from their own behaviour and actions and these of course they can change.
+Someone with an external locus would make excuses or blame or give power to a higher authority, God, the government, a person or to external events.
+Whereas a person with a high internal locus of control believe that events result primarily from their own behaviour and actions and these, of course, they can change.
 They just have to re-calibrate and do things differently.

-These people tend to have higher levels of self esteem, confidence and self worth.
-They also have happier life's and are more successful what ever that means to them.
+These people tend to have higher levels of self-esteem, confidence and self-worth.
+They also have a happier life's and are more successful whatever that means to them.

-Being self administered you can do your drills whenever the problem hits.
+Being self-administered you can do your drills whenever the problem hits.
 This develops a whole new set of skills, habits and behaviours that allow you to experience a happier more contented life.
-You have begun to learn how to use your remote control instead of allowing someone else to decide what TV channel you are on.
+You have begun to learn how to use your remote control instead of letting someone else decide what TV channel you are on.